Okay, so I jacked up my porch roof and it was time to replace the roof flashing which I removed.

 Also in the vid – you’ll hear me mention nailing the step flashing into the roof shingles. ha! not really a good idea, but the previous set up did this, I did not.
 For me, the self-seal flashing keep my step flashing where I wanted it.

-For counter flashing, and really this was the biggest x-factor, I cut and bent mine from a roll of 10″ valley flashing.
-As the video shows, I used long-cut aviator snips and a pair of hand seamers, first cutting to the pitch of my roof and then bending – one: a caulk ledge at the top & two: a one-inch leg and hem at the bottom.
-This leg is something you’d more likely see with apron flashing (as opposed to on a pitch) but for me it didn’t make sense to have the counter flashing just fade into the roofing shingles.
+For counter flashing, I cut and bent mine from a roll of 10″ valley flashing.
+I used long-cut aviation snips and a pair of hand seamers, first cutting to the pitch of my roof and then bending – 1) a caulk ledge at the top & 2) a one-inch leg and hem at the bottom.
+This leg is something you’d more likely see with apron flashing (as opposed to on a pitch).
+For me it didn’t make sense to have the counter flashing just fade into the roofing shingles.
 (Another Note: I probably could serve myself and redo all of my counter flashing in this area in this manner.)

-While some might argue that I shouldn’t have caulked behind my counter flashing, you know – applying a sealant over top of a tape, I just felt better with it.
-I used Henry’s 212 behind and DAP 3.0, which I’ve reviewed and is paintable, at the siding’s and the flashing’s lap at the top and the sides.
-(I didn’t smooth it with a finger, because, well – I didn’t want to cut myself. ha!)
+I used Henry’s 212 behind.
+DAP 3.0, which I’ve reviewed and is paintable, was used instead at the siding’s and the flashing’s lap at the top and the sides.
+Though I opted not to smooth it with a finger here.

 I finished by lapping this flashing by about an inch and nailing with four each aluminum trim nails.
 After I painted to match the siding color, and I can report that everything seems to be functioning excellently.

 I know while not really a sexy project, it’s very important all the same.
-And while l suspect someone will come along and find issue with how I approached it, I hope you can take the time to enjoy the vid all the same.
+And while l suspect someone will come along and find issue with how I approached it, I hope it helps.
 Up next – installing the gutter.
 Happy Weekend and Happy Home Improving.
 Thanks. ~jb